Energinet-DataHub/opengeh-edi/README.md

 ## Intro

 The EDI domain is responsible for handling incoming and outgoing message to and from DataHub.
-EDI domain receives incoming requests from actor and performs B2B validations on the request.
-The request is then forwarded to relevant domain.
+EDI domain receives incoming requests from actor and performs B2B validations on the request. asd The request is then forwarded to relevant domain.
 When a actor wished to peek a message from DataHub.
 EDI is responsible for generating the message, and ensuring that the correct actor receives the message